 In general, secondary schools in the United States use an organizational system for occupations and programs of study called the National Career Clusters® Framework.
 Many U.S. colleges and universities, however, make use of the Holland classification system, developed and researched by the eminent career choice theorist, Dr. John Holland.
 The KCPS uses both methods to:

 - Provide a succinct picture of the users' interests and skills confidence, derived from the Kuder Career Interests Assessment® (KCIA) and the Kuder Skills Confidence Assessment® (KSCA), respectively.

 - Present a list of occupations that users should explore in greater depth after having taken these assessments.

 The linkage between these two systems is both easy and valid because the O*NET occupational database provided by the U.S. Department of Labor records a “Holland code” for each of its nearly 1,000 occupations.

-Measuring the interests and skills of individuals using the Holland method.
+Measuring the interests and skills confidence of individuals using the Holland method.

 The theory and classification system proposed by Holland is based on decades of research in a variety of cultures.
 There are four basic tenets to this theory, as follows:

 - Occupations, work environments, courses and majors, even leisure activities, can be described as a combination of six types: Realistic (R), Investigative (I), Artistic (A), Social (S), Enterprising (E), and Conventional (C).